-It comes with a number of symptoms and they include cough with pus or phlegm, chills, fever and accompanied by difficulty in breathing.
+It comes with a number of symptoms and they include cough with pus or phlegm, chills, fever, and accompanied difficulty in breathing.

 Hence, it is important to offer the right treatment accompanied by a suitable nursing care plan for pneumonia.

 While antibiotics can treat many different forms of pneumonia, there are some types of pneumonia that can be prevented by vaccines.

 Let us have a look at the nursing care for pneumonia by classifying it into five major headings so that you are able to understand the entire thing better, even from a layman’s perspective.